Can Dogs Eat Green Beans?

 I use vegetables a lot for training purposes.
 I also use them for just plain fun.
 On hot summer days, I discovered that my dogs really enjoyed a Kong-type toy stuffed with frozen peas for example.
 It kept them busy for a while and the frozen treats that they procured from rolling it around, tipping it up and shaking out the goodies were a welcome distraction for them as well as a cooling one.

-I worried that if things were too big, they might not be able to get the veggies out of the toy, but I could have saved myself that particular worry!
+I worried that if pieces of food were too big, they might not be able to get the veggies out of the toy, but I could have saved myself that particular worry!
 Dogs usually become very clever at rolling the toys around to get every last morsel or just simply figuring out how to use their paws to dump it all out.
-My malamute Griffin was a pro at figuring out how to get food from ball to mouth in a matter of seconds and had his technique perfected.
-Gabby is more of a roll it around the entire house kind of feeder, whereas Max the malamute puppy is just figuring out what this new toy is all about.
-The fastest way he can think of is to try and squeeze it with his teeth (which actually does nothing at all) but eventually with him tipping it around, the veggies start to magically appear.
+My Malamute Griffin was a pro at figuring out how to get food from ball to mouth in a matter of seconds, and he had his technique perfected.
+Gabby is more of a "roll it around the entire house" kind of feeder, whereas Max, the Malamute puppy, is just figuring out what this new toy is all about.
+The fastest way he can think of is to try and squeeze it with his teeth (which actually does nothing at all), but eventually, with him tipping it around, the veggies start to magically appear.
 He’ll get it with more practice!

 Nerf Treat Feeder Football

 We bought these as Hawks' colored footballs and these also work great for feeding treats.
 These are a little harder to get treats out of so it takes them a bit longer.
 We use the Kong toy for larger treats and the Nerf footballs for smaller ones.